ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/users/delete.rst

     Only API users with an Organization role of Organization Administrator can delete users.

-The basic format to delete a user is:
+Send a request in the following format to delete a user:

 .. code::

     DELETE /v3/security/users/{userId}

-For example, the following query will delete the user with ID 10:
+For example, the following request will delete the user whose ID is 10:

 .. code::